Orientable hyperbolic 4-manifolds over the 120-cell

-\item we have had the two algorithms mutually checked.
-They all give out 10 characteristic vector in the setting of 5-coloring and shown there is no result in the $\{4,6,7\}$-coloring cases.
-Then by comparing Figure \ref{figure:compare1} and Figure \ref{figure:compare2} we can see, these two algorithms give the same results characteristic vectors in the cases of $(3,5,9,14)$-coloring and $(3,5,9,15)$-coloring.
+\item We cross compare the results of the color-recursion and the block-pasting algorithms for the 120-cell.
+Both of them produce 10 characteristic vectors in the setting of 5-coloring and no result in the $\{4,6,7\}$-coloring cases.
+Then, by comparing Table \ref{table:compare1} and Table \ref{table:compare2} we can see these two algorithms generate the same resulting characteristic vectors in the cases of $(3,5,9,14)$-coloring and $(3,5,9,15)$-coloring.

-\item Although we haven't ruled out all the characteristic vector of 9-coloring setting yet, the two algorithms both calculate out one common result as claimed in Table \ref{table:9col}. \end{enumerate}
+\item Although we haven't ruled out all of the characteristic vector of 9-coloring setting yet, the two algorithms both calculate a common 9-coloring small cover as reported in Table \ref{table:9col}. \end{enumerate}

-By means of Block-Pasting algorithm, we finally figure out the three open cases that getting stuck with the first algorithm.
-We arrange the results into the following Figure \ref{figure:compare2}.
-And the number of orientable $GL_4(\mathbb{Z}_2)$-equivalent small covers over the right-angled 120-cell with respect to the $(7,11,13,14)$-coloring case, is $480\times 128=61,440$.
-This multiplicative equation means that there are 480 truncated coloring vectors in $B_1$ that defined on $(7,11,13,14)$ can be finally pasted up.
-Each of them equally has 128 result vectors.
-Moreover, we can now easily compare the efficiency and productivity of these two algorithms through Figure \ref{figure:compare1} and Figure \ref{figure:compare2}.
-The second algorithm can even be 60 times faster than the first one in some cases.
-Such as the $(3,5,9,14)$-coloring case costs 2 hours now while takes 5 days by the previous algorithm.
-It is mainly because after calculating the $B_1$, the time taken by generating $B_2$, $B_3$,..., $B_{120}$ through permutation is completely negligible.
+Through the block-pasting algorithm, we finally solve the three remaining cases as shown in Figure \ref{table:compare2}.
+There are $480\times 128=61,440$ orientable $GL_4(\mathbb{Z}_2)$-equivalence small covers over the right-angled 120-cell with respect to the $(7,11,13,14)$-coloring case.
+The multiplicative equation means that there are 480 truncated coloring vectors in $B_1$ defined on $(7,11,13,14)$ that can be finally pasted up; each of them equally has 128 resulting vectors.
+Moreover, we can now easily compare the efficiency and productivity of the color-recursion and the proposed block-pasting algorithms through Table \ref{table:compare1} and Table \ref{table:compare2}.
+The latter can be up to 60 times faster in some cases.
+The $(3,5,9,14)$-coloring case costs two hours with the block-pasting algorithm; it takes five days with the color-recursion algorithm.
+The performance improvement is mainly because after calculating $B_1$, the time taken to generating $B_2$, $B_3$,..., $B_{120}$ through permutations in the block-pasting algorithm is negligible.